Best of the Harvest: Norfolk Edition

 Norfolk Black Turkey

 Well we couldn’t not mention this, could we?!
-One of the oldest known turkey species, the Norfolk black thrive on flat Norfolk fields.
+One of the oldest known turkey species (and to some, the most delicious too!), the Norfolk black thrive on flat Norfolk fields.
 Norfolk Bronze turkeys were actually bred from the Blacks too – the great taste must run in the family!

 Not only are we historical leaders in the poultry industry, but also in the game industry!
 Pheasants are rife throughout our little corner of England and it’s not uncommon for them to share the county roads with you, so watch out!
 The birds love the forests and high grass.